Gray Atkins: Critical and viewer response

 Four months into Gray's tenure, Sarah Ellis of Inside Soap wrote that, by that point: "Gray seems far too good to be true – he must be hiding something".
 Inside Soaps Laura-Jayne Tyler praised the characters of Chantelle and Gray following their introduction.
 She opined, "The potential for huge drama is practically dripping off them! [...]
 Mark our words, there's a massive plot brewing here".
 Angie Quinn of MyLondon called Gray's various attacks on Chantelle "devastating" to watch.
 The domestic violence storyline with Chantelle was called "powerful" by Justin Harp of Digital Spy.
 Smith said that sometimes when he was approached and asked if he played Gray, he would get "a bit of a look" from the person, adding that it was "worth it" if the representation helped someone leave an abusive relationship.
 He also noted that people were comparing the storyline to a 2001 domestic abuse storyline between Trevor Morgan (Alex Ferns) and Little Mo Slater (Kacey Ainsworth).
 Fiona Sturges of The Independent praised EastEnders for featuring a domestic abuse storyline, further praising Gray's different approach to abuse from Trevor, writing: "Where Trevor was the archetypal bad guy, a snarling, hard-drinking bully, Gray is, on the surface, gentle and charismatic, reflecting the fact that abusers will often go to great lengths to charm those around them, and to discredit and undermine those they hurt".
 Fans sang praises to Smith and Plummer for their performances on Twitter.
 Chantelle's death scene was labelled a "bullseye" by Inside Soap, with the magazine writing that it was not only "explosive, brutal, and horrific", but that Gray had left people contemplating the "true meaning of evil".

 Words like "evil", "sick", and "vile" became commonly used to describe Gray in tabloid media.
 Smith was subjected to social media harassment across his entire tenure as Gray and often had abuse shouted at him in the street from viewers who couldn't separate him from his character.
-Smith detailed on Loose Women that people struggled to differenciate him from his character "for a while".
+Smith detailed on Loose Women that people struggled to differentiate him from his character "for a while".
 When asked about the fan reaction to Gray's storylines, Smith respondeed that he found it interesting how at first people struggled to differentiate him from his character, especially during the abuse storyline with Chantelle.
 A scene where Gray lent Whitney a dress that belonged to Chantelle after he killed her reportedly left fans "disgusted".
 McGarty commented that people in public would often tell her to "stay away from Gray" during her character's involvement with him.